dreamportdev/Osdev-Notes/07_VirtualFileSystem/03_TarFileSystem.md

 The `filename prefix` field, present only in the `ustar`, this format allows for longer file names, but it is splitted into two parts the `file name` field ( 100 bytes) and the `filename prefix` field (155 bytes)

 The other fields are either self-explanatory (like uid/gid) or can be left as 0 (TO BE CHECKED) the only one that needs more explanation is the `file size` field because it is expressed  as an octal number encoded in ASCII.
 This means we need to convert an ascii octal into a decimal integer.
-Just to remind, an `octal` number is a number represetend in base 8, we can use digits from 0 to 7 to represent it (is like binaries that use only 0 and 1 or hexadecimals that use from 0 to F).
-So for example:
+Just to remind, an `octal` number is a number represetend in base 8, we can use digits from 0 to 7 to represent it, similar to how binary (base 2) only have 0 and 1, and hexadecimal (base 16) has 0 to F. So for example:

 ```
 octal 12 = hex A = bin 1010